khafa100/SalemWitchTrial/README.md

 			* Every player alive can talk to each other on a chat server
 		* Nomination
 			* Each player can nominate a person to lynch or choose to abstain
-		* Lynching
-			* The player with most vote can have a final statement
-			* Afterward, the other players will decide to lynch or not lynch the victim
 		* Night Talk
 			* One minute long
 			* All Mafia members can discuss their plan